hhursev/recipe-scrapers/docs/index.md

 [community showcase](https://github.com/hhursev/recipe-scrapers/issues/9) - we love seeing what others build with the library.

-While building awesome stuff, remember to be mindful of websites' terms and fair usage - our [Copyright and Usage](copyright-and-usage.md) will help you stay on track.
+While building awesome stuff, remember to be mindful of websites' terms and fair use.
+Our [Copyright and Usage](copyright-and-usage.md) will help you stay on track.